Introduction to Model Portfolios

 We follow a proprietary FIVE-G framework for bottom-up analysis of stocks.
 The framework of Financials, Industry Analysis, Valuation, Enterprise (Business Model), and Governance, helps in analyzing stocks and with the stock selection process within each sector’s tactical allocation.

 Fund Selection Approach

-Debt funds being less volatile in nature, help as a cushion from an asset allocation perspective and by investing in a different asset class, we are diversifying our portfolio risk.
+Debt funds being less volatile, help as a cushion from an asset allocation perspective, and by investing in a different asset class, we are diversifying our portfolio risk.
 However, given the low-risk profile, the allocation to this asset class when the model portfolio was initiated in Dec 2019 was 20% for this portfolio; this was later changed to 15% in March 2020 rebalancing and now in Sep 2020 rebalancing we have brought this allocation back to 20%.
 We have primarily considered Liquid and money-market funds in this asset class.

 ETFs and Index funds are passive investment funds that are linked to an underlying benchmark index and provide a low-cost alternative for taking exposures in the financial market.